ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 ## Troubleshooting
 When you deploy a helm chart you can assess how the deployment went using the ICP admin console or the kubectl CLI.
 For the user interface, go to the ** Workloads > Deployments ** menu to access the list of current deployments.
 Select the deployment and then the pod list.
-In the pog view select the events to assess how the pod deployment performed
+In the pod view select the events to assess how the pod deployment performed

 ![](icp-pod-events.png)